augustusloi/ruby-demo-app/README.markdown

-Of course, here is a README for your project.

 # Ruby on Rails Tutorial: Demonstration Application

 This is the demonstration application for the [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org) by [Michael Hartl](http://michaelhartl.com).